-Under Biden’s proposal, MN will have highest combined corporate income tax rate in OECD
+Under Biden’s proposal, MN will have the highest corporate income tax rate in the OECD

-At 9.80% Minnesota has the third highest corporate income tax in the United States.
+At 9.80%, Minnesota has the third highest corporate income tax in the U.S, according to the Tax Foundation.
 With the federal corporate income tax rate at 21%, the effective combined rate for Minnesota is currently 28.7%.
-If Biden’s proposal is enacted into law, Minnesota’s combined corporate tax will rise to 35.1%, still third highest in the nation.
+If Biden’s proposal is enacted into law, Minnesota’s combined corporate tax will rise to 35.1%.
+This would be higher than the 32 percent corporate tax rate levied by France, which is currently the highest in the OECD (Organization for Economic Co-Operation and Development) — a collection of developed countries.

 If the federal corporate tax rate were raised to 28 percent this year, corporations operating in 32 states and the District of Columbia would face the highest combined corporate tax rate in the OECD, a distinction currently held by France with a 32.0 percent rate.
 Next year, France will lower its corporate tax rate to 25.8 percent, leaving Portugal with the highest corporate tax rate in the OECD at 31.5 percent.